Ivy Day and Admissions Trends 2026

 Final admissions decisions will be released this week for regular decision applicants.

-High school seniors have been receiving their final admissions outcomes over the last few weeks of March.
-Admissions season now unofficially culminates today with Ivy Day, when colleges in the Ivy League release their decisions.
-Some of our students will feel like they won the lottery today; others will have their dreams shattered.
-Here’s my best advice for handling this fraught day: Ivy Day 2024 — CTK College Coach
+High school seniors have been receiving their final admissions outcomes over the last few weeks of March, hearing from regular decision schools and long-awaited colleges like those at the University of California.
+Admissions season culminates today with Ivy Day, when colleges in the Ivy League release their decisions.
+Some of our students are thrilled with their outcomes; others are disappointed as they experience this extremely competitive admissions cycle.
+We share that disappointment and frustration.
+Here’s our best advice for handling this fraught day.

-As we head toward May 1, the enrollment deadline for US colleges, our students are asking these questions, and you may be too:
+With the enrollment deadline of May 1ooming, our students are asking these questions, and you may be too:

 Oh, the agony of the waitlist!
-I have walked countless students through deferrals from early action and early decision schools, but last year when my own child was deferred (and then waitlisted) from his first choice school, I gained newfound empathy for students who face the uncertainty of a deferral or waitlist and must wait months for a final resolution.
+I have walked countless students through deferrals from early action and early decision schools, but a few years ago when my own child was deferred (and then waitlisted) from his first choice school, I gained newfound empathy for students who face the uncertainty of a deferral or waitlist and must wait months for a final resolution.

 2024 Admissions Trends: Why Are So Many Students Getting Deferred?